Monohansett (steamboat): Civil War service

 Barely two months later, on August 13, 1862, the United States Government chartered Monohansett.
 During the American Civil War, Monohansett carried dispatches to United States Navy ships operating in the Atlantic Ocean off Cape Hatteras and Wilmington, North Carolina, as well as in the Chesapeake Bay and the Potomac River.
 The small screw steamer Helen Augusta operated as the substitute ferry to Martha's Vineyard during the war.
 By the end of the war in April 1865, Monohansett was the headquarters boat at City Point, Virginia, and was used by General Ulysses S. Grant as a dispatch boat.
 General Grant reportedly was very fond of Monohansett, and President Abraham Lincoln and his wife also spent time aboard her.

 Vineyard ferry service

 Monohansett returned to service as a Martha's Vineyard ferry in June 1865.
 In the summer of 1874, now-President Grant used the Monohansett to visit Martha's Vineyard, arriving in Cottage City (now Oak Bluffs).

 Monohansett was first commanded by Captain Benjamin C. Cromwell, her designer, and during the American Civil War by Hiram Crowell.
 Captain Charles C. Smith (b.
-1826), who served as first mate under Captain Crowell during war duty, became captain of Monohansett in 1867, and was still master in 1885.
-At some point a Captain Marshall, evidently Francis J. Marshall (1857-1933) of Edgartown, Massachusetts, is said to have been her captain; Marshall also commanded the steamboat Martha's Vineyard, and would later command the steamboat Uncatena.
+1826), who served as first mate under Captain Crowell during war duty, became captain of Monohansett in 1867 and was still master in 1885.

-Although Monohansett was primarily a Vineyard boat, she occasionally would make trips to Nantucket, especially during wintertime "freeze-ups," when Monohansett would force her way through ice to relieve the isolated Nantucket residents.
+Although Monohansett was primarily a Vineyard boat, she occasionally would make trips to Nantucket, especially during wintertime "freeze-ups," when Monohansett would force her way through the ice to relieve the isolated Nantucket residents.